lasgroup/safe-adaptation-gym/README.md

 # Possible tasks

+offsamples = 0 (to speed rendering?)

+Disturbance (e.g. wind)

+Package drop collection.

+Wall in between?

+Sample constraint bounds.

+Coverage problems.

+Box with hole.
+Balls falling from the air, collect as many balls as possible.

+Press a button that removes half of the obstacles.

 ## Transfer (change objects and rewards, keep dynamics)
-1. Push box to location
+1. Push box to location.
+2. Pull instead of push.
-2. Press buttons
+3. Press buttons
-3. Go to goal
+4. Go to goal
-4. ~~Billiard (hit a ball -> make it hit another specific ball, impose costs on the number of hits?)~~
-5. Soccer.
-6. Change sizes of goals/box/buttons
+7. Change sizes of goals/box/buttons

 ## All tasks
 1. Push box to location (box, goal locations)